14. Degree Requirements

 - A student who has previously not been enrolled at Texas A&M University and who is seeking a second degree must have a minimum of 36 hours of 300- and 400-level courses, 12 of which must be in the major field of study, in residence at Texas A&M University.
 The student must also meet the Texas A&M University Citizenship requirements in history and political science.

 14.5 A student is expected to complete the baccalaureate degree course and hour requirements as outlined in the catalog in effect at the time he or she first enrolls at Texas A&M. A student transferring to Texas A&M from another institution may choose to move to a Texas A&M University catalog in effect at the same time the student first enrolled at the institution from which the student transferred.
 Students may choose to move to a later catalog.
 Normally, a student will not be granted a degree based upon completion of the requirements set forth in a catalog more than seven years old.
-Declaration of a change of catalog must be submitted to the dean or designee, in writing, after the student has consulted with his or her academic advisor.
+Declaration of a change of catalog must be submitted to the dean or designee, in writing, after the student has consulted with their academic advisor.
 It is incumbent on the student to verify that the change has been made.
-With the specific written approval of his or her dean, or designee, a student may vary his or her catalog course requirements.
-The baccalaureate degree requirements for a graduating student who first enrolled more than seven years prior to the time of graduation will be established by his or her dean, or designee.
+With the specific written approval of their dean, or designee, a student may vary their catalog course requirements.
+The baccalaureate degree requirements for a graduating student who first enrolled more than seven years prior to the time of graduation will be established by their dean, or designee.

 The diploma of the university, with the appropriate degree, will be granted to the student who has made formal application for the degree, has all grades on record in the registrar’s office by no later than 5 p.m.
 Friday, the first week of classes of the succeeding semester or summer term following commencement, and has satisfied the requirements outlined below: